Here's a look at the life of U.S. Secretary of Agriculture Tom Vilsack.

 Was thought to be a possible running mate for John Kerry in the 2004 presidential election.

-Was adopted as an infant by Bud and Dolly Vilsack.
+Born into an orphanage, and was adopted as an infant by Bud and Dolly Vilsack.

 Ran for mayor of Mount Pleasant after his predecessor was shot and killed at a city council meeting.

 1975-1998 - Practices law.

 1992 - Wins election to the Iowa Senate.

 1998 - Becomes the first Democratic elected governor of Iowa in more than 30 years.

 January 15, 1999-January 12, 2007 - Governor of Iowa.